emon-webdev/Docs-for-Full-Stack-Web-Development-/JavaScript/README.md

 2. Type Error ?
-Ans: Type Error is created when some value doesn't turn out tot be of a particular expected type.
+Ans: Type Error is created when some value doesn't turn out tot be of a particular expected type. i.i.Uncaught TypeError: Cannot read Property i.ii.Uncaught TypeError: Cannot set Property
 i.
 Invoking objects that are not methods. ii.
 Attempting to access properties of null or undefined objects iii.
 Treating a string as a number or vice versa.

 3. Reference Error?
-Ans: Reference Errors occur we might have forgotten to define a value for the variable before using it,
-	or we might be trying to use an inaccessible variable in our code.
+Ans: Reference Errors occur we might have forgotten to define a value for the variable before using it, or we might be trying to use an inaccessible variable in our code.
+1. variable name is not define
+2. funtion name is not define
+#solved way
 i.
 Making a type in a variable name. ii.
 Trying to access block-scoped variables outside of their scopes.

+4. Logical Error
+# যখন সব ঠিক আছে তবে আমরা logic এ ভুল করেছি

 ************Module 41 ************
-Debug Steps:
+#Debug Steps:
 1. Error check (error reproduce)
 2. Check others stuffs on the website
 3. Check Console for error